Adversarial Sticker: A Stealthy Attack Method in the Physical World: Methodology

-We first explore the influence of pasting positions on face recognition.
+Before introducing the detailed method, we first explore the influence of pasting positions for {the} face recognition task.
 In such scenes, liveness detection, which mainly relies on motions (e.g. blinking, mouth opening), depth or texture features of the face \cite{ming2020asurvey}, is often used to confirm the real physiological characteristics of the object and resists attacks such as photos, masks, and screen re-shoots.
-To ensure the natural look and not interfere with the liveness detection, pasting positions of stickers cannot cover the facial features.
+To ensure {a} natural look and not interfere with the liveness detection, pasting positions of stickers cannot cover the facial features.
 Thus, a face mask matrix $M^{F} \in R^{n \times m}$ which contains ones in valid regions (e.g. cheek and forehead), and zeros in invalid regions (e.g. eyes and mouth) is used to constrain the candidate pasting areas of stickers.

-We randomly select some face images, fix the remaining parameters of stickers, and traverse every valid pasting position by exhaustive method.
-The distribution of stickers' pasting positions leading to successful attacks is analyzed, and the corresponding probability variations of ground-truth labels $\hat{t}$ and predicted wrong labels $t$ after attacks are studied when we take the point with the highest predicted probability of $t$ as the center $o^{*}$ and randomly choose one direction to spread outward.
-Figure \ref{fig:region} shows several relevant examples.
+{We randomly select 1000 images from LFW and CelebA datasets respectively, and use the first sticker in Figure 2, then traverse every valid pasting position by {an} exhaustive method to query the FaceNet \cite{schroff2015facenet} model.
+It is found that the positions achieving successful attacks are not discretely distributed, but show {an} aggregation phenomenon.
+Among all the faces that can be successfully attacked on the two datasets, the faces with clustered positions account for 96.5\% and 97.8\%, respectively, of which 58.7\% and 61.2\% are clustered in only one area (like Figure \ref{fig:region} (a), (b)), and 37.8\% and 36.6\% have multiple clustered areas (like Figure \ref{fig:region} (c)).} We also analyze the probability variations of ground-truth labels $\hat{t}$ and predicted wrong labels $t$ after attacks when we take the point with the highest value of $t$ as the center $o^{*}$ and randomly choose one direction to spread outward.
+In the small area around $o^{*}$, the probability of $t$ decreases with the increase of distance to $o^{*}$, while {the trend for} the probability of $\hat{t}$ is the opposite.
+Figure \ref{fig:region} shows several examples.

-It is found that the positions that can lead to successful attacks are not discretely distributed, but clustered in a certain region.
-In the small area around $o^{*}$, the probability of $t$ decreases with the increase of distance to $o^{*}$, while the probability of $\hat{t}$ is opposite.
-Based on this, we design a region based differential evolution algorithm to improve the efficiency of searching attack parameters.
+This phenomenon inspires us to search for the optimal position with a heuristic manner, i.e., continuing to search for the next position around the {previously} available position.
+In this way, we can improve the efficiency of searching attack parameters.
+Based on this idea, a region based differential evolution algorithm is designed, which is shown in Section \ref{sec:rhde}.